I hope you are all well and ready for an exciting 2013!

-In december 2012, I asked my email subscribers to tell me what is holding them back from becoming a better rider.
-More than 700 people answered that question and I wrote back to each of these helpful people.
-There were so many different answers, but after reading through all emails, I began to see a picture.
+In December 2012, I asked my email subscribers to tell me what holds them back from becoming better riders.
+More than 700 people answered that question, and I wrote back to each of these helpful people.
+There were so many different answers, but I began to see a picture after reading through all emails.

-Most of us are struggling to find enough time for our favorite sport.
+Most of us are struggling to find enough time for our favourite sport.

-Most of the professional cyclists who train for the Tour de France as their major season goal also have sub-goals before the Tour de France.
-Having short term goals (e.g. perform well in races like Paris-Nice or Tirreno-Adriatico and/or Liege-Bastogne-Liege etc. ) help them to stay focused while preparing for their long term goal.
-Only very few riders are able to use a single race as their single goal for a season.
+Most professional cyclists who train for the Tour de France as their primary season goal also have sub-goals before the Tour de France.
+Having short-term goals (e.g., performing well in races like Paris-Nice or Tirreno-Adriatico or Liege-Bastogne-Liege, etc. ) helps them stay focused while preparing for their long-term plan.
+Only very few riders can use a single race as their single goal for a season.

-Breaking the season up in smaller parts, using races as part of their training towards their season goal makes sense.
+Breaking the season up into smaller parts using races as part of their training towards their season goal makes sense.

-Back in 2006 when I launched Training4cyclists.com, there were only few readers and I was able to help each and every rider personally.
-Since then I have moved from being a medical student with a small blog to a medical doctor working full time with wife and 3 children while having a rapidly growing blog with more than 10.000 subscribers.
+Back in 2006, when I launched Training4cyclists.com, there were only a few readers, and I was able to help each rider personally.
+Since then, I have moved from a medical student with a small blog to a medical doctor working full time with my wife and three children while having a rapidly growing blog with more than 10.000 subscribers.

-During 2012 I received lots of emails from cyclists and triathletes who want me to personally coach them.
-Most of them were willing to pay me for an individual training program and others were hoping for a free training program.
+During 2012 I received many emails from cyclists and triathletes who wanted me to coach them personally.
+Most of them were willing to pay me for an individual training program, and others were hoping for a free training program.